310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-heheh. shinobu took after chiaki when it comes to being liked by a strange person, i see.
+fufu. shinobu took after chiaki when it comes to being liked by a strange person, i see.

 each one of you is taking after us in your own way — that makes me very, very happy.